 4. Get a New Thermostat

-If your thermostat is old, it might start to malfunction.
-Most thermostats can last for up to 10 years on average.
-Still, some may not last that long and will need to be replaced.
+If your thermostat is old, it may begin to malfunction.
+Most thermostats have a 10-year average lifespan.
+However, some may not last long and will need to be replaced.

-- Unexplainable high energy bills: If you’ve been getting higher-than-usual energy bills, the malfunctioning thermostat may be reading the temperature incorrectly and causing the unit to cycle more times than it should.
-Unfortunately, frequent unit cycles will increase power consumption.
+- If your energy bills have been unusually high, a faulty thermostat may be reading the temperature incorrectly, causing the unit to cycle more frequently than it should.
+Unfortunately, frequent unit cycles increase power consumption.

-- The heating system keeps turning on and off: Frayed or damaged wiring inside the thermostat can compromise its connection to your heating system, making your appliance turn on and off.
-In this case, a professional can tell you if you need to get a new thermostat or if the current one can be fixed.
+- The heating system works as follows: Frayed or damaged wiring can jeopardise the thermostat’s connection to your heating system, causing your appliance to cycle on and off.
+In this case, a professional can tell you whether you need a new thermostat or if the current one can be repaired.

 If you notice that the thermostat is old or outdated, simply get a new one to continue enjoying adequate heating and hot water on demand.

-While we are on the subject of a thermostat replacement, consider replacing your old one with a modern thermostat.
-Modern thermostats, such as smart thermostats, are more convenient to use.
-You can even operate them via an app on your mobile device.
+While we’re on the subject of thermostat replacement, consider upgrading to a modern thermostat.
+Modern thermostats, such as smart thermostats, are more user-friendly.
+You can even control them with a mobile device app.